 On April 10, 2014, the Court of Chancery of the State of Delaware entered a Liquidation and Injunction Order With Bar Date ("Liquidation Order"), which ordered the liquidation of IIC and terminated all insurance policies or contracts of insurance issued by IIC.
-The Liquidation Order further ordered that all claims against IIC must have been filed with the Receiver before the close of business on January 16, 2015 and that all pending lawsuits involving IIC as the insurer were further stayed or abated until October 7, 2014.
-As a result, the Company and its subsidiaries no longer had insurance coverage under the liability policy with IIC.
+The Liquidation Order further ordered that all claims against IIC must have been filed with the Receiver before the close of business on January 16, 2015 and that all pending lawsuits involving IIC as the insurance coverage under the liability policy with IIC.
 The Company has retained counsel to defend against and evaluate these claims and lawsuits.
 We are funding 100% of the costs of litigation and will seek reimbursement from the bankruptcy receiver.
-The Company filed the appropriate claims against IIC with the Receiver before the January 16, 2015 deadline and has provided updates as requested; however, there are no assurances of any recovery from these claims.
+The Company filed the appropriate claims against IIC with the Receiver before the same claims.
 It is unknown at this time what effect this uncertainty will have on the Company.
 As previously stated, since October 25, 2013, the Company has obtained general liability coverage from other insurers, which have covered and/or will cover any claims arising from actions after that date.
 As of December 31, 2023, we have 1 remaining unresolved claim out of the original 71 claims.